One standard bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste when dissolved.

 Bouillons are designed to be dissolved in water before use as broth replacements or seasoning agents in recipes like soups or sauces.
 Typically:

-- A single standard bouillon cube is meant to flavor about 500 ml (about 2 cups) of water.
+- A single standard bouillon cube is often meant to flavor about 1 to 2 cups of water, depending on the brand and cube size.

-- If using powdered form instead of cubes at ~1-1.5 tsp per cube equivalence, dissolve that amount thoroughly into similar water volumes for consistent flavor intensity.
+- If using powdered form instead of cubes at about 1 to 1.5 teaspoons per cube equivalence, dissolve that amount thoroughly into the water volume recommended by the product.

 Adjusting water amounts while maintaining correct teaspoon-to-cube ratios ensures balanced seasoning without dilution issues.